linode/docs/docs/web-servers/caddy/install-caddy-archlinux/index.md

 ## Configure Caddy

-Caddy configuration files reside in `/etc/caddy/` and website configuration files should be created in `/etc/caddy/caddy.conf.d/`.
+Caddy configuration files reside in `/etc/caddy/` and website configuration files should be created in the `/etc/caddy/caddy.conf.d/` directory.

 1. Create a sample configuration file for your website.
-Replace `example.com` with your Linode's domain name, or `:80` if you don't have a domain yet but still want to get started with Caddy.
+Replace `example.com` with your Linode's domain name.
+If you have not set up a domain, but still want to get started with Caddy, replace `example.com` with `:80`.

     {{< file "/etc/caddy/caddy.conf.d/example.com.conf" caddy >}}
 example.com {